 Galaxy Note 20 Ultra

-Obviously the US$1000+ price tag slapped on the device meant that users needs to understand that they’re buying a valuable device that they can use for years to come and with Apple’s constant software update roll-out, this is the kind of smartphone that you can count on for a couple of years to come.
+Obviously, the US$1000+ price tag slapped on the device meant that users need to understand that they’re buying a valuable device that they can use for years to come and with Apple’s constant software update roll-out, this is the kind of smartphone that you can count on for a couple of years to come.

 The sharp-edged design of the device much like other iPhone 12 series gives the device a unique aesthetics much like the olden iPhone 5 or the iPad Pro which all have the same design aesthetics.

 The triple camera system is also unique and amazing all offering the device the top-tier feature any user will expect to have on their expensive premium smartphone.

 The second foldable smartphone on the market and obviously one of the best.
 One thing that will make this to be better than the Huawei Mate X2 is just because it has support for Google Mobile Service that’s all.

 But with that, this is still some g]pretty decent smartphone with high-end features such as the triple screens with the middle screen conjoined together.
 Then there are the powerful camera systems and also the interesting spec-sheet which is definitely endless.

 I like the quality of the Galaxy Z Fold 2 and the device opens a lot of possibilities for those who can afford it because this is a pretty pricey device.